Freddie & Fannie Reform: President Obama said he would close Guantanamo Bay as

 will be at higher interest rates and higher up-front fees for home buyers.

-These costs in turn will exert a downward pressure on homes prices, possibly
+These costs, in turn, will exert downward pressure on homes prices, possibly

 in the market and further declines in prices.
 If the country undergoes another